Glendale, Calgary: Demographics

 Residents in this community had a median household income of $55,400 in 2000, and there were 10.2% low income residents living in the neighbourhood.
 As of 2000, 18% of the residents were immigrants.
 A proportion of 9.1% of the buildings were condominiums or apartments, and 20.1% of the housing was used for renting.

+Crime

 Education

 The community is served by Glendale Elementary and Glenmeadow Elementary public schools, as well as by St. Gregory Junior High (Catholic).